 Tips for Visiting the Festival

-Ottawa Weather during the FestivalWeather during the Tulip Festival is unpredictable.
-Pack prepared for chilly, warm and wet weather.
-Other things to bring include comfortable walking shoes, umbrella, sunglasses, sunscreen and a hat.
+- Weather in Ottawa during the Tulip Festival is unpredictable, so you should be prepared for chilly, warm, or wet weather.
+Other things to bring include comfortable walking shoes, umbrella, sunglasses, sunscreen, and a hat.